What is an Apprenticeship & How Do They Work?

 An apprenticeship is a career pathway that allows someone to gain on-the-job training, paid work experience, classroom instruction, and a nationally-recognized credential within their industry.
 It’s a great way to learn and get paid!
 Since an apprenticeship is a job, your employer will pay you while you work and gain skills and mentorship in the field that interests you.
 The skills you learn can prepare you for a successful career, and you will receive a credential or earn academic credit towards a college degree, while avoiding student debt.

 Apprenticeship programs can open doors to hundreds of occupations, often in high-growth and emerging industries.
-They last from one to six years, with many programs being one or two years.
+Apprenticeships can last from one to four years, with many programs being one or two years.
 If you are interested in becoming an apprentice, you can look for an opportunity through Apprenticeship Finder and apply through a link there.
 Feel free to also contact the employers or program sponsors for more information about their apprenticeship opportunities.

 Apprenticeships are pathways to stable, well-paid, in-demand careers!